-We established an Office of the CEO currently consisting of Michael Arends, Ethan Caldwell and Russell C. Horowitz and subject to oversight by our Chairman, Anne Devereux-Mills in connection with our CEO resignation in October 2016.
+We established an Office of the CEO currently consisting of Michael Arends, Ethan Caldwell and Russell C. Horowitz and subject to oversight by our Chairman, Anne Devereux-Mills.
 The Office of the CEO performs the duties and responsibilities of the CEO.
 Gary Nafus previously served as a member of the Office of the CEO until his resignation effective March 31, 2017.